jayoung/MalikLab_bioinformaticsResources/janets_NOTES_forMyself/genomics/de_novo_assemblies_NOTES.md

 Algorithms:
 - metaMDBG - [github](https://github.com/GaetanBenoitDev/metaMDBG) and [paper](https://www.nature.com/articles/s41587-023-01983-6) a metagenomics assembler for PacBio HiFi reads (and I think ONT reads)

+- Flye.
+Long reads.
+I've used it (worm mitoNuc, dicty)

+- Hifiasm (Heng Li) sometime in early 2025 Ching-Ho said there is a new version of this that's quite good.

 Often for assembly there is a stage of graph trimming (loose ends) and error correction

 ## Pangenome and variation graphs